 Every piece tells a story!
 Let me tell you all about them.

-With over six decades of history behind them, W. R. Harvey & Co.
+With over seven decades of history behind them, W. R. Harvey & Co.
 (Antiques) Ltd has become the first port of call for many collectors, dealers and visitors alike.
 Starting after the war, Walter and later his son, David, have both adhered to the founding principles of quality and integrity.

 Harvey’s became established and found their first premises in 1951, in Chalk Farm.
 There, they had a shop and a warehouse which housed their conservation department.
 Walter Harvey worked tirelessly making contacts, sourcing pieces and finding his niche in the Antiques world here.
-Over the next four decades the business grew to fill 14 showrooms at the one address.
+Over the next four decades, the business grew to fill 14 showrooms at the one address.
 It was a different age, far removed from this one!

 In the 1980’s the business gained new Mayfair premises in Old Bond Street.
 Walter and David found their passion for English Antique Furniture dating from the reigns of Charles II through to George IV and provided an unparalleled service to both a domestic and international clientele which continues to this day.
 Nestled half way between Sotheby’s and Phillips (now Bonham’s) in Bond Street and Christie’s in King Street, Harvey’s were in excellent company.
 Walter and David worked hard building their business and the international reputation of W R Harvey grew in stature.